The CPHRNB Awards of Excellence are celebrated every two years to recognize New Brunswick’s leaders in Human Resources.

 The Human Resources Professional of the Year Award recognizes an exemplary CPHRNB individual who plays a key role in driving the performance and reputation of an organization, is a catalyst for organization-wide change, serves as a trusted advisor on organizational strategy, and demonstrates leadership in the human resources profession and their organization.

 - Be an CPHRNB member in good standing.

 - Have at least five years of experience working in the human resources field.

-- Leadership — The nominee demonstrates leadership and vision in championing people practices and motivating others to effect positive change, is a role model, and shares their knowledge and experience with others.
+- Leadership — The applicant/nominee demonstrates leadership and vision in championing people practices and motivating others to effect positive change, is a role model, and shares their knowledge and experience with others.

 - Ethics and integrity – Role models professional values and ethical practice.